 What happens when no patch exists for a critical vulnerability?

 Vulnerability management handles zero-day exposures through compensating controls: network segmentation isolating the vulnerable system, WAF rules blocking known exploit patterns, or disabling the affected feature until the vendor releases a fix.
 Patch management has no response for this scenario.
-Auditors specifically test for a documented zero-day response procedure [NIST SP 800-53 Rev. 5 CA-5].
+Implement the compensating control per NIST SP 800-53 Rev. 5 SI-2 (Flaw Remediation) and document the permanent remediation plan as a POA&M item (CA-5).
+Auditors specifically test for a documented zero-day response procedure [NIST SP 800-53 Rev. 5 SI-2; CA-5].

 What remediation SLAs should I document?

-Define three tiers based on CVSS score: Critical (9.0-10.0) remediated within 48 hours for internet-facing systems, High (7.0-8.9) remediated within 7 days, and Medium (4.0-6.9) remediated within 30 days.
+Define three tiers: Critical (9.0-10.0) remediated within 48 hours for internet-facing systems, High (7.0-8.9) remediated within 7 days, and Medium (4.0-6.9) remediated within 30 days.
 Document these thresholds in your Information Security Policy.
 Track SLA compliance monthly and report exceptions to management.
-PCI DSS 6.1 requires a documented risk-ranking process for newly discovered vulnerabilities [PCI DSS 4.0 Req.
-6.1].
+PCI DSS v4.0.1 Req.
+6.3.1 requires a documented risk-ranking process for newly discovered vulnerabilities; Req.
+6.3.3 requires critical patches installed within one month for in-scope systems [PCI DSS v4.0.1 Req.
+6.3.1; Req.
+6.3.3].

 Which vulnerability scanner should I use?

 Nessus (Tenable), Qualys VMDR, and Rapid7 InsightVM are the three enterprise scanners that dominate audit evidence, and all three produce reports auditors universally accept.
-All three produce reports auditors accept.
 The differentiator is authenticated scanning: configure the scanner with service account credentials to detect misconfigurations and weak permissions beyond surface-level port scanning.
-Unauthenticated scans miss 40-60% of findings a credentialed scan reveals.
+Industry studies report the credentialed-scan detection delta ranges from 30-80% depending on environment; configure authenticated scans and the difference becomes visible in your first run.